 Types & Tasks for Cable Accessories

 The majority of all power cables are extruded XLPE insulated cables.
-These consist of a conductor, an inner conductive layer, the main insulation layer, an outer conductive layer, an outer conductor and an outer insulation/jacket
+These consist of a conductor, an inner conductive layer, the main insulation layer, an outer conductive layer, an outer conductor and an outer insulation/jacket.

-At places where two cable sections are connected, theses layers have to be re-built in the same way by applying a cable joint or splice.
+At places where two cable sections are connected, these layers have to be re-built in the same way by applying a cable joint or splice.
 At the cable termination, the layers have to be treated such that they can withstand all resulting electrical and environmental stresses.
 This is done by mounting a cable termination.

 Besides these main cable accessories, there are several combinations and modifications such as connectors and pluggable systems.
 The main resulting tasks include: